HTML <style> Tag

 Example

-Use of the style element in an HTML document:
+Use of the <style> element to apply a simple style sheet to an HTML document:

 <html>